HistoricEngland/H.API/GettingStartedGuide.md

 ## 1. Direct API Submission

-Full details of the available API are contained here https://github.com/ember-technology-ltd/H.API/blob/master/FileUploadDocumentation.md.
+Full details of the available API are contained here [Direct API Submission Documentation](DirectAPISubmissionDocumentation.md).
 To get access to the API, you need to be setup with an account on the gatway, which can be requested by sending an email to heritagegateway@HistoricEngland.org.uk containing your name, organisation and the reason for the access request.

 ### Instructions

 #### Access the API Documentation:
-+	Visit the provided Historic England API documentation here https://github.com/ember-technology-ltd/H.API/.
++	Visit the provided Historic England API documentation [here](DirectAPISubmissionDocumentation.md).
 +	Read through the guidelines, endpoints, and data submission procedures outlined in the documentation.

 #### Obtain Access Credentials: